Close Menu

 The historic rocket launch from Cape Canaveral in Florida was successful.
 The new SpaceX rocket called ‘Falcon Heavy’ was launched from the same site as in 1969 when NASA launched Apollo 11 to the moon.

-The car, driven by “Starman” in a space suit and with Dawid Bowie’s album Space Oddity in the car stereo was launched in the direction of Mars.
-A journey through space broadcasted live on youtube.
+The car, driven by “Starman” in a space suit and with David Bowie’s album Space Oddity on the car stereo, was launched in the direction of Mars.
+A journey through space broadcast live on YouTube.

 SpaceX